AbhishekSharda/Project_Diabetes_Prediction/README.md

 # Project_Diabetes_Prediction
-A brief description of what this project does:
+A brief description of what this project is about: